Parents – for your child’s safety, please have them remain in the vehicle at all times. Thank you.

 What are the fees to use the Transfer Station?

-Annually, Wallingford property owners receive a packet containing a 50-hole punch card and one vehicle sticker with their tax bill.
+Annually, each Wallingford property owner receives a packet containing a 50-hole punch card and one vehicle sticker with their tax bill.
 Residents may purchase additional cards at Town Hall or the Transfer Station.
 Stickers may be purchased at Town Hall.
-The 50-hole punch card is $50 and stickers are $3 each.
+The 50-hole punch card is $50, 20-hole punch card is $20, and stickers are $3 each.
 There are also varying fees for heavy metal, furniture, tires, and other materials.
-Ask a Transfer Station Attendant, check the price here or at the Transfer Station, or call 446-2872 for the most current fees.
+Ask a Transfer Station Attendant, check the price here or call 446-2872 for the most current fees.

 Why are there fees to dump certain materials?
 Doesn’t the Town make money by having this stuff recycled?